ArcGIS Blog

 Tag management tools

 Some Esri partners offer tag management tools.
-GeoJobe is one partner that offers a free version of their Admin Tools for ArcGIS Online that supports tag management for items and groups, that can be obtained from the ArcGIS Marketplace.
+GeoJobe is one partner that offers a free version of their Admin Tools for ArcGIS Online that supports tag editing and management for items and groups.
+These tools are not supported by Esri.

 More information